Graph Structure Learning with Privacy Guarantees for Open Graph Data: Methodology

 \section{Methodology}

-We first propose our data encryption method that preserves user privacy.
-We prove that such a method satisfied the differential privacy condition.
+We first propose our Gaussian privatization mechanism that preserves user privacy.
+We prove that such a method satisfies the differential privacy condition.
 Then, we propose our main result, the sparse graph estimation algorithm for privacy-preserving datasets.
 At last, we extend the proposed approach to handle the discrete datasets, which are common in machine learning tasks.
-All the proofs are given in the Appendix A.